remotesynth/remotesynthesis-blog/src/pages/blog/getting-started-serverless-edge.md

 ## Categories of Edge Serverless

-As I mentined, part of the problem of evaluating edge serverless offerings is that you are often comparing two very different things that are labeled the same.
+As I mentioned, part of the problem of evaluating edge serverless offerings is that you are often comparing two very different things that are labeled the same.
 To help clarify, I've created categories that I think best describe these offerings.
 They are:

 ### Core Edge Serverless